Table of Contents:

 For students or recent graduates with little to no experience, you should focus on extracurricular activities, relevant coursework, or volunteer experience.

-Here’s how the first point of a recent graduate might sound like:
+Here’s how the first point of a recent graduate might look:

 - “A recent graduate of the School of Accounting at James Madison University, with in-depth knowledge in corporate financing and operational accounting.”